White Beans on Toast is one of my favorite nutrition packed things to makes with a humble pot (or can) of beans and handful of veggies.

 - About 1 cup shredded hard cheese such as parmesan, Romano, pecorino, or asiago (optional)

-- If cooking dried beans from scratch, be sure to reserve about 1 cup (or more) of the cooking liquid.
+- If cooking dried beans in the slow cooker or instant pot, be sure to reserve about 1 cup (or more) of the cooking liquid.
 If using canned beans, drain and rinse the beans in a colander in the sink.

 - Add the olive oil and diced onion to a large non-stick or well-seasoned skillet.
 Set the skillet over medium heat and cook, stirring frequently, until the onions are soft and translucent.